BelfeZ/NanuqAssignment/README.md

 **Code Architecture**

 This type of game mostly have a lot of numbers to use in script.
 For example is Jump Stregth, gravity or Obstacles spawn rate.
-This project have avoid a lot of magic number and can edit configuration inside unity editor easily.
-(This project have lock at 60 framerate to make game logic smooth as possible.)
-This project also using Instance Singleton and handle safely.
+This project is designed to avoid using magic numbers and can edit configuration inside unity editor easily.
+(This project locked at 60 FPS)
-The save system this game using is Playerpref because this game doesn't save a lot of detail (only high score.) so that why this project is using Playerpref system.
+The save system this game is used Playerpref because this game doesn't save a lot of detail (only high score.) so that why this project is using Playerpref system.

 **Asset Management**